ky4ds/ky4ds.github.io/_posts/2021-06-11-calculate-loading-methods.markdown

 The 20m section is quite short, while both the 30m and 40m were longer than I intended by about a meter or so.

-Tentatively, I recommend Method A, however I am researching Method C and will update as I test results.
+I haven't technically tried Method C, however I get similar reactance values (and subsequently similar inductance and capacitance values) from both Method C and A.

 ## Method A: K1PLP's Lookup Chart